 Melina’s movements were to be synchronized with Quaid’s to allow them to cover each other’s back without shooting one another.

 There were to be pedestrians engaged in crossing the road during the driving sections, introducing an extra hazard to dodge and a time penalty for any collisions endured.

 Obstacles such as rivers were to be built in, as were gravel and oil patches that would cause your car to spin around 180 degrees if driven through.
 Of these only the oil spills made it into the final game, and they slow your vehicle down rather than causing it to lose its grip on the road and whirl out of control.

 Dissolving platforms and destructible walls would have lent extra nuance to the platforming elements, and enhanced the sense of discovery where the latter is concerned.

-In its defense, the sprite graphics, while not accurately portraying their real life counterparts for licensing reasons, are well drawn, convincingly animated (albeit possibly not incorporating Quaid’s entire spectrum of 76 frames as intended), and teeming with earthy personality.
+In its defence, the sprite graphics, while not accurately portraying their real-life counterparts for licensing reasons, are well-drawn, convincingly animated (albeit possibly not incorporating Quaid’s entire spectrum of 76 frames as intended), and teeming with earthy personality.
 Ironically, the title screen transition depicting Arnie’s face is unmistakably him, and similarly of top-notch quality.

 “I don’t remember being told we couldn’t make the sprite look like Arnie.
 I know that this would have been impossible at such a resolution.”